-- If the tire was operated with inflation pressure less than 15 psi (100 kPa). - Abrasion or other damage is present on the exterior tread, sidewall or bead areas. - Abrasion, wrinkling, or separation is present on the tire interior. - Any condition or damage is present that disqualifies repair of a conventional tire.
+- If the tire was operated with inflation pressure less than 100 kPa (15 psi). - Abrasion or other damage is present on the exterior tread, sidewall or bead areas. - Abrasion, wrinkling, or separation is present on the tire interior. - Any condition or damage is present that disqualifies repair of a conventional tire.

-Run-Flat Certified Retailers will fully inspect your tire, inside and out, to determine if the tire can be repaired.
+A qualified tire service professional should fully inspect your tire, inside and out, to determine if the tire can be repaired.
 Tire damage is not always visible from the outside and the tire must be removed from the wheel for a complete inspection.

-For more information, see the section "Tire Repairs" in this manual.
+For more information, see "Tire Repairs" in this manual.

-Note: Some vehicle manufacturers do not recommend using repaired tires.
+Some vehicle manufacturers do not recommend using repaired tires.
+Such recommendations apply to RFT tires.
+Use of RFT tires deemed non-reparable may result in damage to vehicle, injury, or death.
 Consult your vehicle owner's manual or contact the vehicle manufacturer before operating a repaired tire on your vehicle.